-Salisbury Group's adjusted FY 2019/20 carbon baseline (1st January 2021 - 31st December 2021) global total estimated emissions are reported as per Figure 1 above.
-As is noted, this is the location based emissions for Salisbury Group.
-Our carbon impact has been assessed utilising the GHG Protocol, utilising DEFRA 2021 conversion factors to establish our carbon impact.
+Salisbury Group's adjusted FY 2019/20 carbon baseline global total estimated emissions are reported as per Figure 2 above.
+Note that the 2019/20 and 2021 figures were location-based emissions, whereas 2022 is market-based emissions with 100% renewable electricity tariffs in place.
+Our carbon impact was assessed utilising the GHG Protocol, utilising DEFRA conversion factors for the relevant periods to establish our carbon impact.